 Blockchain may offer a solution to these issues by keeping all members of the community instantly updated on where a provider can practice, whether new patients are being accepted, and what new affiliations she has formed.
 For example, Illinois is among the first US state entities to test out blockchain for this purpose.

 Blockchain as an enabler of Data accessibility and Data Integrity

 Blockchain data points are protected at the individual patient level with a numeric public key, and/or a more complex private key.
 Therefore, if someone were to hack into an EHR system powered by blockchain technology, they wouldn’t be able to ascertain whose data it was or manipulate the information as they can today.
 Similarly, a physician with access to your medical record couldn’t look at another patient’s record within the same health system or hospital without his or her permission.
-As a technology, blockchain can provide data integrity, security, accessibility and interoperability of most demanding requirements of the healthcare community.
+As a technology, blockchain can provide data integrity, security, accessibility, and interoperability of the most demanding requirements of the healthcare community.

 Blockchain the warrior in the war against fake medicine

 Blockchain’s immutable, and transparent attributes can restore trust in our supply chains, businesses, and governments.
-The technology itself acts as an encrypted, unalterable permanent record that participants in a decentralised network can contribute to and access.
+The technology itself acts as an encrypted, unalterable permanent record that participants in a decentralized network can contribute to and access.

 Every link in the supply chain from the manufacturer, distributor, transporter, customs official to store owner can contribute data to a network that can then prove the authenticity of a product.
 Consumers can use a mobile app to check an entire item’s history before it reaches the store shelf.
 In the case of pharmaceuticals, consumers would be able to trace the origin of every pill.